Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 Why do we do this?
 Simply because its easier to work with a single DataFrame than with a list of DataFrames.
 There are other ways of performing the work discussed in this chapter, but we believe this is the most intuitive method.

-The function to perform this transformation this is given below.
+The function to perform this transformation is given below.

 ``` py linenums="1"
 def align_blade_AoAs_along_revolutions(